skip to main content

 How to Use Baby Activity Centers Safely

 A baby activity center can be a lifesaver when you need a few moments of baby-free time.
 Many Babylist parents told us the activity center is their go-to when they need to cook dinner, shower or even distract their fussy little one.
-But you should be aware of some safety and usage guidelines if you’re planning on using one.
+But there are some safety and usage guidelines to be aware of.

 When can a baby use an activity center?